 Read more: The Best Gym Routine to Lose Weight

 Intervals can be applied to more than just running; you can alternate between hard work and active recovery in a variety of workouts such as cycling, strength training or bodyweight exercises.
 And the best part is that calorie-burning high-intensity interval training (HIIT) workouts are easy to fit into the busiest schedules since they don't require a ton of time to produce results.

-According to a November 2017 study in Sports Medicine, HIIT workouts are a time-efficient method to decrease fat mass in both normal and obese adults.
+According to a November 2017 study in Sports Medicine, HIIT workouts are a time-efficient method to decrease fat mass in adults with healthy weight and adults with obesity.
 In addition, a July 2017 study in the European Journal of Applied Physiology showed that after HIIT, compared to moderate continuous training, exercisers had higher post-exercise energy expenditure and excess post-exercise oxygen consumption (EPOC).
 EPOC is the amount of oxygen needed to return your body to its resting state, which means high EPOC causes your body to continue to burn calories even after your workout is done.
 By torching fat, HIIT workouts can help reduce double chins.

 Lift Heavy Weights

 Strength training, or weightlifting, is an effective way to increase muscle mass.
 In a February 2015 study in the Research Quarterly for Exercise and Sport, researchers compared the EPOC in participants after steady-state aerobic, intermittent aerobic, and resistance training sessions.
 They found that both resistance training and intermittent aerobic activity increased EPOC and led to higher daily caloric expenditure.

 According to the American Council on Exercise, one pound of muscle burns five to seven calories a day at rest.
 By increasing your muscle mass, you can burn more calories.
 The increase may not seem significant, but it can add up over time.